Hippophae rhamnoides: Harvesting and challenges in mechanization

 The fruits ripen in the fall and frequently cling on the shrub until the following March/April.
 Estimate of orchard planting with 2,500 trees per hectare. a 1:6–8 male and female ratio, and 4 m between rows with 1 m between plants should yield approximately 10 tonnes.
 Good plants will produce up to 7 kg annually.
 In Asia the fruits are harvested by hand; this process requires about 1500 person-hours/ha.
 Fruit harvest is the most time consuming operation in growing H. rhamnoides.
 The relatively small fruit size, short pedicel, force required to pull off each fruit, the density of fruit on the branch, and the thorniness of the plant, are the disadvantages during harvesting.

 Difficulties in harvesting are the major barriers of orchard production and development of the plant's potential as a cash crop.
 Harvesting the fruit is problematic because the fruit does not easily release from the stem.
 Different mechanical harvest methods were developed in the late 20th century, such as shaking, vacuum and quick freezing, but with the disadvantages of fruit and bark damage and low efficiency, as of 1990.
 Except when frozen on the shrub, fresh fruit mechanical harvesting is still in the development stage during the early 21st century.
 This is mainly due to the difficulty in separating the stem (pedicel) from the berry (pericarp).
 Mechanical harvesting – with the sequence of cutting a branch from the tree, freezing it, then shaking the branch to release the berries – eliminates the necessity for maintenance pruning, leaving a hedge that has been uniformly cut back, with high-quality berries.
 A trunk clamp-on vibrator harvester may be used when the fruit is frozen on the shrub, but with this method leaf and wood contamination is high and an additional step of berry cleaning is necessary.

 Cultivars

-In the United Kingdom, the cultivars 'Leikora' and 'Pollmix' have won the Royal Horticultural Society’s Award of Garden Merit.
+In the United Kingdom, the cultivars 'Leikora' and 'Pollmix' have won the Royal Horticultural Society's Award of Garden Merit.
 'Leikora' is a dense-fruit cultivar, while 'Pollmix' is used as a pollinator for female clones.
 Cultivar Sprite has dense, compact vines growing to 2 ft tall and wide, characteristics possibly making it useful as a low hedge near the sea.

+European subspecies

+In Europe, four subspecies are native, differing in their adapted abilities and regions.

+Carpation-sea buckthorn (Hippophae rhamnoides subsp. carpatica Rousi) mostly grows in forests in Eastern Europe and is native.
+Mountain-sea buckthorn or river buckthorn (Hippophae rhamnoides subsp. fluviatilis Soest) is located in the Alps regions and Spain.
+This subspecies has fewer thorns than others, and is used for breeding, due to easier harvesting methods.
+H. rhamnoides fluviatilis is endangered due to its habitat in gravel pits next to naturally flowing rivers.
+Coastal-sea buckthorn (Hippophae rhamnoides L. subsp.
+Rhamnoides) is native to dunes near the Baltic Sea.
+It is short with thorny branches.

+Hippophae rhamnoides subsp.
+Caucasica is native to Ukraine, Turkey, and Romania, and was introduced into Russia.